 As much as I love the look and feel of a natural oak door, I would recommend using some kind of coating.
 There are essentially three available choices:

-The main advantage of this coating is that it soaks deep into the timber.
+The main advantage in using Danish oil is that it soaks deep into the timber.
 I suggest applying three coats, leaving 24 hours between applications.
 Between each coat, use a very fine sand paper to knock the finish back in preparation for further application.
 The disadvantage in using this coating is that oil can make the oak look a little dark and in some cases orange, and secondly the wood will never feel smooth to the touch, this is due to the fact that the oil will slightly lift the grain.

 There are a vast range of soft waxes available in many shades and colours.
 I would strongly recommend sampling a few on scrap timber first, to make sure you are happy with the colour; once it is applied, it will prove almost impossible to remove.
 The secret to success with soft wax is to apply it in thin layers, leave for a short time then buff to a shine.
 You can apply as many coats as you need, but remember it will darken slightly after each application.
 The one disadvantage of using wax is that it can easily mark if liquid is spilled onto it.